pulumi/terraform-provider-azurerm/website/docs/r/logic_app_trigger_http_request.html.markdown

 * `schema` - (Required) A JSON Blob defining the Schema of the incoming request.
 This needs to be valid JSON.

--> **NOTE:** To make the Trigger more readable, you may wish to consider using HEREDOC syntax (as shown above) or [the `local_file` resource](https://www.terraform.io/docs/providers/local/d/file.html) to load the schema from a file on disk.

 * `method` - (Optional) Specifies the HTTP Method which the request be using.
 Possible values include `DELETE`, `GET`, `PATCH`, `POST` or `PUT`.

 * `relative_path` - (Optional) Specifies the Relative Path used for this Request.